Cro-Magnon: Clothing

-EEMH produced beads, which are typically assumed to have been attached to clothing or portable items as body decoration.
+Cro-Magnons produced beads, which are typically assumed to have been attached to clothing or portable items as body decoration.
 Beads had already been in use since the Middle Palaeolithic, but production dramatically increased in the Upper Palaeolithic.
 It is unclear why communities chose specific raw materials over other ones, and they seem to have upheld local bead making traditions for a very long time.
-For example, Mediterranean communities used specific types of marine shells to make beads and pendants for more than 20,000 years; and Central and Western European communities often used pierced animal (and less commonly human) teeth.
+For example, Mediterranean communities used specific types of marine shells to make beads and pendants for more than 20,000 years; and central and western European communities often used pierced animal (and less commonly human) teeth.
 In the Aurignacian, beads and pendants were being made of shells, teeth, ivory, stone, bone, and antler; and there are a few examples of use of fossil materials including a belemnite, nummulite, ammonite, and amber.
 They may have also been producing ivory and stone rings, diadems, and labrets.
 Beads could be manufactured in numerous different styles, such as conical, elliptical, drop-shaped, disc-shaped, ovoid, rectangular, trapezoidal, and so on.
 Beads may have been used to facilitate social communication, to display the wearer's socio-economic status, as they could have been capable of communicating labour costs (and thereby, a person's wealth, energy, connections, etc.) simply by looking at them.
 The distribution of ornaments on buried Gravettian individuals, and the likeliness that most of the buried were dressed with whatever they were wearing upon death, indicates that jewellery was primarily worn on the head as opposed to the neck or the torso.

 The Gravettian Dolní Věstonice I and III and Pavlov I sites in Moravia, Czech Republic, yielded many clay fragments with textile impressions.
 These indicate a highly sophisticated and standardised textile industry, including the production of: single-ply, double-ply, triple-ply, and braided string and cordage; knotted nets; wicker baskets; and woven cloth including simple and diagonal twined cloth, plain woven cloth, and twilled cloth.
 Some cloths appear to have a design pattern.
 There are also plaited items which may have been baskets or mats.
 Due to the wide range of textile gauges and weaves, it is possible they could also produce wall hangings, blankets, bags, shawls, shirts, skirts, and sashes.
 These people used plant rather than animal fibres, possibly nettle, milkweed, yew, or alder which have historically been used in weaving.
 Such plant fibre fragments have also been recorded at the Russian Kostenki and Zaraysk as well as the German Gönnersdorf site.